catsmackaroo/LibertyTweaks/README.md

 **Pedestrian/Traffic Adjustments**
 - Peds no longer overtake the player.
-- The game will auto-save when grabbing collectibles.
 - Upon loading in, there is now be a fade-in.
 - When stopped in a vehicle, brake lights flick on.
 - Pedestrians sometimes drive with their doors locked.